 Of course, your pets will need to get used to car travel, at least occasionally.
-They need to go to the vet, and dogs may love heading out on a road trip, going to the beach, or driving to a local dog park.
+They need to go to the vet, and dogs may love heading out on a road trip, going to the beach, or just going for a long drive.
 If your pet does get car sick, there are some ways you may be able to help him.

 Recognizing Car Sickness

-Your pet can't verbally tell you if he's feeling lousy, so you'll need to learn to recognize symptoms that indicate he's getting motion sick.
+Your pet can't verbally tell you if he's feeling lousy, so you'll need to learn to recognize symptoms of motion sickness that indicate your pet isn't feeling well.
 Symptoms of car sickness include:

 - Excess vocalization (meowing/yowling/whining)